resque/resque-scheduler/README.markdown

 When the scheduler loops it will look for differences between the existing schedule and the current schedule in redis.
 If there are differences it will make the necessary changes to the running schedule.
+The schedule names that need to be changed are stored in the `schedules_changed` set in redis.

 To force the scheduler to reload the schedule you just send it the `USR2` signal.
 This will force a complete schedule reload (unscheduling and rescheduling everything).

-Convenience methods are provided to add/update, delete, and retrieve individual schedule items from the `schedules` in redis:
+To add/update, delete, and retrieve individual schedule items you should use the provided API methods:

 * `Resque.set_schedule(name, config)`
 * `Resque.get_schedule(name)`